cpacker/MemGPT/README.md

 * `--no_verify`: (bool) Bypass message verification (default=False)
 * `--yes`/`-y`: (bool) Skip confirmation prompt and use defaults (default=False)

+You can run the following commands in the MemGPT CLI prompt:
+* `/exit`: Exit the CLI
+* `/save`: Save a checkpoint of the current agent/conversation state
+* `/dump`: View the current message log (see the contents of main context)
+* `/memory`: Print the current contents of agent memory
+* `/pop`: Undo the last message in the conversation
+* `/heartbeat`: Send a heartbeat system message to the agent
+* `/memorywarning`: Send a memory warning system message to the agent Once you exit the CLI with `/exit`, you can resume chatting with the same agent by specifying the agent name in `memgpt run --agent <NAME>`.

 ### Adding Custom Personas/Humans
 You can add new human or persona definitions either by providing a file (using the `-f` flag) or text (using the `--text` flag).
 ```